 Look at the sine or cosine graphs which show all four and the tangent graph that shows only two.
 Look at other functions as well and identify which parts (intervals) exhibit each shape.

 Next, challenge the students, in groups, individually, in class, or for homework to find analytic ways to say what concavity is or to identify it from equations.
 If they need hints suggest they look at derivatives (first and second) and tangent lines.
 Don’t limit them – explain that there are other ways.
-They should try for several ways.
+They should try to find several ways.

 Hopefully, they will come up with some of these.
 (I have purposely listed these in a rough preliminary form.
 That’s how math is done – get an idea and then develop and formalize it)